ChrisKoll/EDA-Spatial-Liver/README.md

     - Preprocessing and preparation for neural network–based model training
     - Integration with *scVI-tools* for representation learning and harmonization
     - Clustering and cell type annotation within the scverse framework

+This hybrid approach leverages both *Seurat* (*R*) and *scverse* (*Python*), combining their strengths for high-resolution analysis of spatial transcriptomics data.

+>⚠️ Note: Large raw and intermediate data files have been excluded from this repository due to size limitations.
+They can be provided upon request.

+---

 ```
 EDA-Spatial-Liver/